-The order of layers in your map and the visibility of layers are maintained when sharing your web map.
+In web maps, operational layers store data and are used to visualize and interact with data.
+They respond to user interaction and can report basic information and links in pop-ups.
+The order and the visibility of layers in your map are maintained when sharing the web map.
 The web map also opens with the same extent in which it was published.
-For all operational layers, you can set the transparency and scale ranges at which the layer should draw, giving you control over what the map user sees as they move between map scales in your web map.
+For all operational layers, you can set the transparency and scale ranges at which the layer draws, giving you control over what the map user sees as they move around your web map.

 Web maps don't support group layers.
 If your map has group layers in ArcGIS Pro, all sublayers are shared in the web map as individual layers.
 Scale ranges that were defined on the group layer are applied to the former sublayers of the group layer.

-Depending on the template selected when sharing your web map, ArcGIS Pro tries to share your data as the best web layer type possible.
+Depending on the template selected when sharing your web map, ArcGIS Pro shares your data using the best-fitting web layer type.
 If your data is not supported by the default web layer type, it is shared as the next best layer type.

 Web feature layers